mooseyscountrygarden.com » NZ Native Plants « McgTV Garden Television | New Zealand Journeys »

 Often my new coloured Cordylines start life in pots, then go into the garden when their trunks start to lengthen.
 This is a striped variety which I ordered from a mail order catalogue - sorry, name forgotten, label lost.

-In all my borders there used to be at least one little red flax, or Phormium hybrid.
+In all my early garden borders there would be at least one little red flax, or Phormium hybrid.
 They would brighten up the winter days, and were supposed to stay neat and beautiful throughout the other seasons.
 This meant that they were supposed to stay red, and stay little.

-Renga Renga is the New Zealand Maori name for Arthropoduim Cirratum - one of the best landscaping native plants I have ever grown in my garden.
+Renga Renga is the New Zealand Maori name for Arthropodium cirratum - one of the best landscaping native plants I have ever grown in my garden.
+Some local gardeners use the name Rock-Lily.

 Libertia Perigrinans Libertia Perigrinans ...